Dementias Platform UK

-Dementias Platform UK (DPUK) is a public-private partnership made up of 19 academic and industrial partners (a full list can be accessed here.
+Dementias Platform UK (DPUK) is a public-private partnership made up of around 26 academic, industry and third sector partners (a full list can be accessed here).

 The University of Oxford, as lead academic partner and home to DPUK's central communications and operations team, administers the DPUK website on behalf of all the partners.